alaraayan/project-3-server/README.md

 In terms of UX, I wanted a mood to be moved from one section to the other once selected and first achieved this by pushing all newly selected moods to a new array.
 This allowed me to be able to add all the moods to the movie once the form was submitted.

-Removing the moods was a different set of challenge.
+Removing the moods was a different set of challenges.
 Because a user could add three moods to a movie and then go back, remove two of them and add four more all at once.
 I had to find a way to handle all of these events in one form submission.

 The eureka moment came when I realised just because the user was clicking a button to submit the new moods, I didn't have to submit them then and there.
 This changed my entire perspective on the problem and the end result was much cleaner code where the new and updated movie moods are submitted each and every time the user clicks on a mood.
 The button that used to submit the moods is now only there for UX purposes, it has no actual functionality.